Table of Contents

 These events are raised before/after the first/last scenario in a specific

-is executed.
-The context
+Feature is executed.
+The context argument passed

 to functions associated with either of these events provides a

-field which yields the title of the feature which is about
+title field which yields the title of the feature which is about

 to get executed (resp. just finished executing).